DavidRdgz/multree/README.md

 ![alt text](images/svmtree.gif)

+The noticeable difference here, compared to CART or ID3 decision trees, is the size.
+Here the decision tree is small and of a depth comparable to the number of classes we began with.

 # Why
 A multivariate decision tree classifier addresses the problems traditionally encountered with decision trees.
 Some issues that arise with traditional decision trees are